Engine coolant temperature sensor: how it works, symptoms, problems, testing

 Testing the ECT/CHT sensor Resistance: One way is to measure the resistance of the sensor at different engine temperatures and compare the readings to the specifications listed in the service manual.

-Measuring the resistance of the engine coolant temperature (ECT) sensor.
 Measuring the resistance of the Engine coolant temperature (ECT) sensor.

 For example, we tested the resistance of the ECT sensor in this car.
 The resistance of the sensor can only be measured when the sensor is disconnected from the circuit.
 The reason is that if you measure the resistance of any electrical component that is still connected to the circuit, the measurement won't be accurate.